-In a recent episode, Harvey makes this amazing speech to Michael about what it takes to be successful.
+In this episode in Season 1, Harvey makes this amazing speech to Michael about what it takes to be successful.
 I think it’s important for anyone who wants to fast track in their career to watch this clip.
 It focuses on why and how making a good first impression is critical to success.

-- “Getting it” means more than doing good work – Just like Harvey says in the clip – “Doing good work isn’t the whole job” – doing good work alone will not be enough to make a good first impression.
+Just like Harvey says in the clip – “Doing good work isn’t the whole job” – doing good work alone will not be enough to make a good first impression.
 “Getting it” means also means understanding the office politics and cultural dynamics of a company, and what attributes outside of hard skills are critical to success.
 Every company has office politics and a defined culture.
 It’s important for all of us to understand it to navigate the career ladder there.
-Our mentor will build our understanding if we can form the right relationship with them.
+Our mentor will build our understanding if we can form the right relationship with them

 Every company is different when it comes to which factors contribute to making a good first impression, but one thing is for sure: people like to promote people who are like them.
 It’s important for you to figure out the social dynamics of senior leadership, and figure out how to represent yourself socially if you want to move up in that company.